 Goucher College is proud to participate in The Yellow Ribbon Program. *Undergraduate students who are Yellow Ribbon eligible will have all tuition and required fees covered by their VA Benefits combined with Goucher College's Yellow Ribbon matching grant.
 They also receive a housing allowance directly from the VA which is usually more than enough to cover the basic housing costs of a resident student.
-(Since the housing allowance is paid monthly, most families need to make payment arrangements for some portion of room and board at the beginning of the semester before they begin receiving benefit payments from the VA.)
+(Since the housing allowance is paid monthly, most families need to make payment arrangements for some portion of room and board at the beginning of the semester before they begin receiving their benefit payments directly from the VA.)

 (*Graduate students and Post-Baccalaureate Premedical students are not eligible for Yellow Ribbon matching grants.)